 Office Hours - I will be online and available via Blackboard Collaborate from noon until 1pm on Mondays.
 If that time does not work for you, I am flexible - just let me know a day ahead of time when you would like to chat via back-and-forth email.
-Please be aware that I live in Dublin, Ireland; be considerate of the time difference - Ireland is five hours ahead.
 If you have a request for an incomplete or an assignment extension, I will only address those matters via Mason email.